UseAll-day wear, Travel

 Are you an expert?
 Apply to contribute here.

-- The Skechers Equalizer 2.0 was crafted as a men’s shoe for athletic walking and casual wear.
-The new iteration inherits the slip-on design of the original version.
-It still features elastic gussets on the quarters to help with fast and easy on-and-off wear.
+The Skechers Equalizer 2.0 was crafted as a walking shoe for both athletic and casual wear.
+The new iteration inherits the slip-on design of the original version but introduces a few changes:

 - The Memory Foam insole now boasts of the Air-Cooling feature.
 Not only does it offer an extra layer of cushioning, but also aids in wicking away moisture and keeping the interior dry and free of unpleasant odor.